 Initial discussions focused on placing deep-sea fisheries within the context of the current regional fisheries programmes within the Caribbean that focus on inshore areas.
 Deep-sea fisheries are not generally considered a priority for the region.
-However, members felt that developing a process to safeguard fish stocks and vulnerable marine ecosystems within the ABNJ of the WECAFC region, now and for the future as a common heritage, is the responsibility of all WECAFC members and, according to the approach taken, may not in fact require that much time or cost especially if costs can be borne by the industry.
-It was also explained that most of the content of the FAO Deep-sea Fisheries Guidelines can also be applied by States within national waters, and examples of parallel processes being developed within national waters of Canada, the European Union, the United States of America, and others, were provided.
+However, members felt that developing a process to safeguard fish stocks and VMEs within the ABNJ of the WECAFC region, now and for the future as a common heritage, is the responsibility of all WECAFC members and, according to the approach taken, may not in fact require that much time or cost, especially if costs can be borne by the industry.
+It was also explained that most of the content of the FAO Deep-sea Fisheries Guidelines can also be applied by States within national waters, and examples of parallel processes being developed within national waters of Canada, the European Union (Member Organization), the United States of America, and others, were provided.
 Another discussion point was that the FAO Deep-sea Fisheries Guidelines refer to collaboration with industry and the use of fishing vessels as sampling platforms.
-Paragraph 80 of the FAO Deep-sea Fisheries Guidelines states “States should encourage dialogue and collaboration with responsible deep-sea fisheries operators in the development of fishery management plans, recognising the value of industry information and experience in resource assessment and fisheries management, identification of VMEs, responsible fishing techniques, gear development, and implementation methods to avoid or mitigate significant adverse impacts on VMEs.”.
+Paragraph 80 of the FAO Deep-sea Fisheries Guidelines states “States should encourage dialogue and collaboration with responsible deep-sea fisheries operators in the development of fishery management plans, recognising the value of industry information and experience in resource assessment and fisheries management, identification of VMEs, responsible fishing techniques, gear development, and implementation methods to avoid or mitigate significant adverse impacts on VMEs.”
 The management of deep-sea fisheries and the collection of information on the deep seas, where there are few widely dispersed vessels operating far from land, mean that operators need to be involved.
-There are good examples of where interviews with deep-sea operators have been the starting point for understanding the processes and management of deep-sea fisheries and operators often want to be seen as responsible fishers.
+There are good examples of where interviews with deep-sea operators have been the starting point for understanding the processes and management of deep-sea fisheries, and operators often want to be seen as responsible fishers.
 An example of this can be seen in the Indian Ocean with the Southern Indian Ocean Deepsea Fishers Association (SIODFA).
-Another example comes from the Canadian industry that declared a voluntary closure in 2007.
-The offshore shrimp and groundfish sectors introduced a 12 500 square km2 coral protection zone in the northern Labrador Sea to protect coral concentrations in that area.
-This is part of an industry-led initiative which also includes other conservation measures designed to promote marine stewardship and the preservation of sensitive marine ecological features.
-For example, fishing captains will collect data on other cold-water coral they encounter and communicate this information to the fleets so that gear can be removed and/or fishing activity halted in those regions.
+Another example comes from the Canadian industry, which declared a voluntary closure in 2007.
+The offshore shrimp and groundfish sectors introduced a 12 500 km2 coral protection zone in the northern Labrador Sea to protect coral concentrations in that area.
+This is part of an industry-led initiative that also includes other conservation measures designed to promote marine stewardship and the preservation of sensitive marine ecological features.
+For example, fishing captains will collect data on other coldwater coral they encounter and communicate this information to the fleets so that gear can be removed and/or fishing activity halted in those regions.

 Introduction to VMEs

 Jessica Sanders presented a summary of the VME process to provide participants with an overview that would be helpful when discussing possible VMEs within the WECAFC ABNJ.
-The concept of vulnerable marine ecosystems was developed for deep-sea fisheries that use fishing gears that contact the seafloor during the normal course of operation.
-The process is designed to identify areas where there may be significant adverse impacts on VMEs during the fishing operations and to develop and implement measures to mitigate such SAI.
-VMEs have one or more of the following criteria:
+The concept of VMEs was developed for deep-sea fisheries that use fishing gear that contact the seafloor during the normal course of operation.
+The process is designed to identify areas where there may be SAIs on VMEs during the fishing operations, and to develop and implement measures to mitigate such SAI.
+The VMEs meet one or more of the following criteria: